jeevasidarth/Infin/README.md

 | **Fraud Detection** | Custom WAS ensemble model |
 | **Premium Model** | Exponential Smoothing + Sigmoid scaling |

+Note: For the prototype some of the API's are not being used, instead synthetic data is put to usage.
 ---

 ## Product Screens